ucsc-cgp/training-resources/WDL/README.md

 Let's take another look at [the scatter example from earlier on in this document](#using-the-scatter-function-to-perform-a-task-on-every-x-in-an-array), but add in another argument.
 This argument has the purpose of echoing the user's favorite animal.

 ```
-workflow covstats {
+workflow simple_scatter {
 	input {
-		Array[File] inputBamsOrCrams
+		Array[File] inputBams
+		File refGenome
 		String? favoriteAnimal
 	}

 	# Figure out which animal to use, fall back to dogs if none specified
 	String animal = select_first([favoriteAnimal, "dog"])

-	# Call covstats
-	scatter(oneBamOrCram in inputBamsOrCrams) {
+	scatter(oneBam in inputBams) {
-		call getReadLengthAndCoverage as scatteredGetStats {
+		call echo_one_bam as scattered_echo_one_bam {
 			input:
+				inputBam = oneBam,
-				inputBamOrCram = oneBamOrCram,
+				refGenome = refGenome,
 				animal = animal
 		}
 	}
 }
 ```

 Now, let's update our task to include `animal` as an input.
+Thanks to select_first(), `animal` will always be defined, even if `favoriteAnimal` is not.
+Because `animal` is always defined, we can set it as type String instead of the optional String? type.

 ```
-task getReadLengthAndCoverage {
+task echo_one_bam {
 	input {
+		File inputBam
-		File inputBamOrCram
+		File refGenome
 		String animal
 	}
 	command <<<
-		goleft covstats -f ~{refGenome} ~{inputBamOrCram} >> this.txt
-		COVOUT=$(tail -n +2 this.txt)
-		read -a COVARRAY <<< "$COVOUT"
-		echo ${COVARRAY[0]} > thisCoverage
+		echo ~{inputBam} > somefile.txt
+		echo ~{refGenome} >> somefile.txt
 		echo ~{animal}
 	>>>

 	output {
-		Int outCoverage = read_float("thisCoverage")
+		String filenames = read_string("somefile.txt")
 	}
 }
 ```

-If the user does not define `animal`, then `animal` will be undefined and `select_first()` will evaluate to "dog".
-If the user defines anything for `animal`, then whatever the user defined will be used.
+If the user does not define `favoriteAnimal`, then `favoriteAnimal` will be undefined and select_first() will evaluate to "dog", meaning that `animal` will evaluate to dog.
+If the user defines anything for `favoriteAnimal`, then whatever the user defined will be used.
 Beware, "bad" input will still take precedence; all that select_first() is looking at is whether or not something is defined!

 ## How to use if/else in WDL
 WDL allows for limited if/else reasoning when it comes to setting variables.
-You can use this to set runtime arguments in tasks, such as this:
+You can use this to set runtime attributes in tasks, such as this:

 ```
 runtime {